0xFableOrg/0xFable/docs/architecture.md

 It then uses the value in the Merkle proofs to verify that the new roots are correct transformations of the old roots.

-One thing that this circuit needs to do, but doesn't curently, is derive the random index to draw from.
+One thing that this circuit needs to do, but doesn't currently, is derive the random index to draw from.
 This should be done in exactly the same way as in the `DrawHand` proof.

 ### `Play.circom`